abeyshiferaw0/fake_store_lyqx/README.md

 # E-Commerce App (Fake Store LYQX)

-This is a simple E-Commerce App built with Flutter, designed to showcase the skills required by job description.
-The app simulates an e-commerce shopping experience with features like Auth ,product listing, adding to a cart, remove from cart .
-The app is designed to be responsive and user-friendly.
+This is a simple E-Commerce App built with Flutter

 ## Installation